Nunes memo: Social media influence

 A social media campaign under the hashtag "#ReleaseTheMemo" emerged on January 19, 2018, to publicly release the memo despite some of its classified contents.

-According to the Hamilton 68 project run by the bipartisan Alliance for Securing Democracy (ASD) which tracks Russian propaganda efforts on Twitter, the hashtag was promoted by Russian Twitter bot accounts, with a 230,000 percent spike in the promotion of the hashtag by these accounts.
+According to the Hamilton 68 project run by the Alliance for Securing Democracy (ASD) which tracks Russian propaganda efforts on Twitter, the hashtag was promoted by Russian Twitter bot accounts, with a 230,000 percent spike in the promotion of the hashtag by these accounts.
 Clint Watts, one of the founding researchers of ASD, said the social media campaign started trending after Julian Assange advocated for the memo's release, which was then repeated by Russian influence networks.
 Twitter stated that a "preliminary analysis of available geographical data for tweets with the hashtag #ReleaseTheMemo ... has not identified any significant activity connected to Russia with respect to tweets posting original content to this hashtag."

-A key leader in the Hamilton 68 project was Jonathon Morgan who was later implicated in an "elaborate false-flag operation" to portray legitimate conservative American accounts as being Russian in origin under a contract granted to his start-up New Knowledge.
-In January 2018, shortly after the conclusion of a disinformation operation in Alabama, Morgan made media appearances alleging Russian support for the #ReleaseTheMemo and the Hamilton 68 dashboard started publishing data supporting these claims.